RexOps/ldap-sssd-ssh-rex/README.md

 If you consider to put your OpenLDAP installation to production i recommend you to read http://www.openldap.org/doc/admin24/replication.html how to setup replication.

+This tutorial also do not cover the access control management.
+Please read http://www.openldap.org/doc/admin24/access-control.html for more information on this topic.

 In the *Rexfile* you'll find the task *setup_server*.

 ```perl